TimothyMeadows/sqlite3-entities/README.md

 You can also choose to use "manual" migration by specifying migration.manual or not specifying the migration option at all.
 Because SQLite3 does not support dropping, or, renaming of columns after they are created.
 Support for these methods also do not exist in sqlite3-entities.

-Warning: THERE IS NO DATA MIGRATION SUPPORT FOR DROP & CREATE.
+WARNING: THERE IS NO DATA MIGRATION SUPPORT FOR DROP & CREATE.
 ALL DATA WILL BE LOST.

 ```javascript
   var entities = require('sqlite3-entities');